OpenRadioss/OpenRadioss/HOWTO.md

 - `-mpi` controls the MPI flavor

 More Flags to control the MPI installation.
 Per default OpenMPI is installed in /opt/openmpi.
-3 additionnal ways are possible :
+3 additionnal ways are possible:
  1. `-mpi-os`: `mpif.h` is found in default system installation, as well as the libraries
  2. `-mpi-root`: set this flag to set a new root directory where OpenMPI can be found.
  3. `-mpi-include`: set the directory where OpenMPI can be found